Murders of Louisa Vesterager Jespersen and Maren Ueland: Trial

 In total, 24 went on trial in Salé, near Rabat in Morocco.
 Of those charged, 23 suspects are Moroccans from Marrakesh, and one is a Swiss-Spanish Muslim convert.
 Three of them were charged with murder, and the other 23 of various terrorist charges.

-In May 2019, one of the suspects admitted to killing one of the women.
+In May 2019, Ejjoud admitted to killing one of the women.
 He had previously been jailed for having attempted to join the Islamic State in Syria, and was released in 2015.
+He is the one who killed and beheaded Jespersen in the video.
+Ejjoud also confessed to planning the murders with the other two suspects.

 In July 2019, three of the suspects were given a death sentence, which their lawyer said he would appeal.